 What's happened

 Luigi Mangione has been indicted on federal murder charges for the December 2024 killing of UnitedHealthcare CEO Brian Thompson in Manhattan.
-The indictment includes stalking and firearms charges, with federal prosecutors seeking the death penalty, marking a significant case for the Justice Department under the current administration.
+The indictment includes stalking and firearms charges, with federal prosecutors seeking the death penalty.
+This case marks a significant moment in the resumption of capital punishment under the current administration.

 What's behind the headline?